 Digital equity is easier to define than it is to solve.
 It’s about making sure students have equal access to technology like devices, software and the internet, and that they have trained educators to help them navigate those tools.

-That can be a heavy lift when you consider all the types of students on the playing field – those from low-income districts or rural communities, kids with physical or learning challenges, and girls or minority students who are not getting the same opportunities and support that would set them up for careers in tech fields.
+That can be a heavy lift when you consider all the types of students – those from low-income districts or rural communities, kids with physical or learning challenges, and girls or minority students who are not getting the same opportunities and support that would set them up for careers in tech fields.

 “A lack of digital access is a lack of access to education period,” said Terry Godwaldt, director of programming at The Center for Global Education in Canada.

-Read these five articles to get a full picture of how digital equity affects living and learning for a broad spectrum of students.
+Read these five posts to get a full picture of how digital equity affects living and learning, and what leaders are doing to close the gap.